 Difficulties there may have been at the time - and pain, of course, for many Clarendon staff and pupils.
 However, over a longer perspective many have come to recognize the benefits: the strengthening of Monkton Combe's Christian ethos and coeducational practice; the support and prayer of so many former Clarendon staff and pupils; the balancing of Monkton Combe's motto with Clarendon's.
 Both mottos are engraved, so appropriately, on the glass entrance doors to the Chapel: Thy Word is Truth and Not to be Served but to Serve.
 What good twin themes for a Christian school......

-To arrange a visit, or for any other enquiries regarding admissions and entry requirements, please contact our Registrar, Mrs Issy Hartnell.
+To arrange a visit, or for any other enquiries regarding admissions at the Senior School, please contact our Registrar, Mrs Issy Hartnell on 01225 721 133

 Give us a call: